johnpatramanis/Proteomic_Pipeline/README.md

 When reporting errors, please include the following information:

-a) On which module the error occurs?
+a) On which module does the error occur?

 b) Was the installation of the module successful?

 c) Are there any output file generated?

-d) Can you provide a screenshot or a copy of the error message, if there is any.
+d) Can you please provide a screenshot or a copy of the error message, if there is any.